-Based on requests from MPs' side, the Project provides for information and analysing purposes initial Flow-Based parameters at D-1 (8:00 target time) with random anonymized CBCOs.

-For this set of FB-parameters all long term nominations at all CWE-borders are assumed as zero (LT-noms=0).
+Based on requests from MPs' side, the Project provides for information and analysing purposes initial Flow-Based parameters at D-1.
+For this set of FB-parameters all long term nominations at all CWEborders are assumed as zero (LT-noms=0).